pagkly/Zed/Investopedia3/Coverage Ratio.md

 DSCR\=$200,000$190,000\=1.05\\begin{aligned} &\\text{DSCR} = \\frac{ \\$200,000 }{ \\$190,000 } = 1.05 \\\\ \\end{aligned}

-Even though the company is generating a positive [cash flow](https://www.investopedia.com/terms/c/cashflow.asp), it looks riskier from a debt perspective once debt-service coverage is taken into account.
+Even though the company is generating a positive [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp), it looks riskier from a debt perspective once debt-service coverage is taken into account.